 Use this recipe to learn how to make peanut brittle without corn syrup!
 Then, you can enjoy the old-fashioned candy without feeling guilty about the calories, sugar, and processed ingredients.
 It makes a great holiday food gift!

 When I was a little girl, my grandmother would make a peanut brittle recipe every year for Halloween and Thanksgiving.
 It was a staple in her house and I looked forward to it all year long.
 She had an electric skillet she used and I loved digging it out for special occasions because I knew only something good and tasty would come from it.

-While it’s definitely a once-in-a-while treat (it still has lots of sugar, even if it is honey), it’s a tradition I’m starting with Mini Chef this year.
+While it’s definitely a once-in-a-while treat (it still has lots of sugar, even if it is honey), it’s a tradition I’m keeping alive for Mini Chef.

 I just got an electric skillet for $20 off craigslist (don’t you just love craigslist???!!!) and we immediately got to work on this recipe.
 You don’t have to have an electric skillet for this, but it sure helps because you can set the temperature so easily.
 But again, totally not necessary.